Danny3ec/VHDL_Projects/README.md

 1. Create a new FPGA project in *[Quartus / Vivado / etc.]*.
 2. Add all VHDL source files.
-3. Set "top" as the top-level entity.
+3. Set "top_original" as the top-level entity.
 4. Assign pins according to your board (as commented in top.vhd).
 5. Compile, program the FPGA and observe LEDs and 7-segment display.